GentjanGjinalaj/vianova-data-intern-case-study/README.md

 You should answer as if you were writting production code within your team.
 You can imagine that the program will be run automatically every week to update the resulting data.

-Please send us the link to your github repository with the answer of the exercise.